decentralized-identity/didcomm.org/site/content/protocols/data-agreement/1.0/data-agreement-negotiation.md

 ##### Problem Report

 Errors might occur in various places.
-All errors are modeled with problem-report messages.
+All errors are modelled with problem-report messages.
 If a problem arises, the agent will respond with a problem report message that conforms to Aries RFC 0035 [9].
 An example is given below.

 ```json
 {